StephHjar/dublin-book-club/README.md

     1. 'font-weight: bold' was not working in the "next meeting section".
 Determined this is because the font chosen from Google Fonts did not have a bold weight.
 Imported a bold version of the font, this solved the bug.

+    2. Could not vertically align the "Submit" text in the submit button.
+The padding was equal on all sides, but it looks like the font itself has space built in underneath the letters.
+Adjusted the padding to compensate for this.
+The downside here is that the text will not appear centred if the custom font is not available or does not load.

 ## Deployment

 ### GitHub Pages